hetida/hetida-designer/docs/migration_from_0.6_to_0.7.md

 ## Step 2: Importing into 0.7.0

-After having upgraded your designer installation to 0.7.0, run the following command to import the exported components and workflows from the same directory:
+Now upgrade your designer installation to 0.7.0 (As part of this you need to completely delete your database schema / all tables prior to starting the new version.
+For the docker-compose setup simply delete the postgres volume).
+Then run the following command to import the exported components and workflows from the same directory:

 ```shell
 docker run --rm \